Sundin/sundin.github.io/_posts/2020-09-01-analytics-poc.md

 User behaviour analytics can be collected anonymously without the need for any big tool or framework.
 The upside of this approach is that you don't need to bloat down your application with any heavy third-party dependencies, and also that you will maintain control of your users' data.
 The only downside is of course that you need to implement the interface for aggregating and displaying the collected data yourself.

-While this proof-of-concept shows that is relatively easy to set up your own analytics infrastructure, there are proabably countless number of corner cases that we did not consider.
+While this proof-of-concept shows that is relatively easy to set up your own analytics infrastructure, there are probably countless number of corner cases that we did not consider.
 In a real-life production application, the golden middle way would therefore probably be to choose a self-hosted, open-source analytics tool instead.
 That way you stay in control of the data, while still not having to fix all the bugs on your own.
 Some of the alternatives include [Open Web Analytics](http://www.openwebanalytics.com/), [Matomo](https://matomo.org/matomo-on-premise/) and [Countly](https://count.ly/community-edition).

 ## References